 Today we drive to Antwerp via Ghent.
 We begin in the Museum of Fine Arts MSK, Ghent, the masterpiece of which is Hieronymus Bosch's Christ Carrying the Cross, but which also has an interesting collection of works by James Ensor and masterpieces of the 'Flemish Primitive' school of the 15th and 16th centuries.
-At this museum we also view the restoration of part of Jan and Hubert van Eyck's masterpiece, The Adoration of the Lamb.

-Following some time at leisure for lunch, we visit this wonderful 24-panel altarpiece in the Cathedral of St Bavo in the centre of Ghent.
+Following some time at leisure for lunch, we visit the recently fully restored 24-panel altarpiece in the Cathedral of St Bavo in the centre of Ghent.
 The Adoration of the Mystic Lamb was begun by Hubert van Eyck (c.1390-1426) and completed after his death by Jan van Eyck in 1432.
 Commissioned for the chapel in which it remains today by a wealthy alderman in 1420, the painting is arguably the greatest work of the Northern Renaissance.
 It is a triumph of the use of thin oil glazes to bathe scenes in a rich luminous atmosphere and in the naturalism that represented a giant step forward from the rigid style of Gothic religious art.
 This vast, intricate masterpiece is spellbinding.
 St Bavo's other treasures include Rubens's recently restored Conversion of St Bavo (1623) and the magnificent funerary monument of Bishop Anton Triest by François and Hieronymus II du Quesnoy.
 The romanesque crypt holds a wealth of religious antiquities, vestments, sculptures, and paintings.